-PacifiCorp sought, and on September 16, 2010 received, a final order from the Oregon Public Utility Commission authorizing dam removal surcharges for Oregon customers.
 The Oregon customer surcharge, with accrued interest, is designed to provide approximately \$184 million for dam removal in 2020.
-The trust accounts have a current balance of \$17.7 million as of May 31, 2011.
+The California surcharge, with accrued interest, is designed to provide approximately \$16 million in funding for dam removal in 2020.
+Together, the trust accounts had a balance of \$34.6 million as of May 31, 2012.